seanbaxter/DirectXShaderCompiler/tools/clang/docs/LibASTMatchersTutorial.rst

 .. code-block:: console

-      cd ~/clang-llvm
+      cd ~/clang-llvm37
       mkdir build && cd build
-      cmake -G Ninja ../llvm -DLLVM_BUILD_TESTS=ON  # Enable tests; default is off. ninja
+      cmake -G Ninja ../llvm37 -DLLVM37_BUILD_TESTS=ON  # Enable tests; default is off. ninja
-      ninja check       # Test LLVM only.
+      ninja check       # Test LLVM37 only.
       ninja clang-test  # Test Clang only.
       ninja install

 And we're live.

-All of the tests should pass, though there is a (very) small chance that you can catch LLVM and Clang out of sync.
-Running ``'git svn rebase'`` in both the llvm and clang directories should fix any problems.
+All of the tests should pass, though there is a (very) small chance that you can catch LLVM37 and Clang out of sync.
+Running ``'git svn rebase'`` in both the llvm37 and clang directories should fix any problems.

 Finally, we want to set Clang as its own compiler.

 .. code-block:: console

-      cd ~/clang-llvm/build
+      cd ~/clang-llvm37/build
-      ccmake ../llvm
+      ccmake ../llvm37

 The second command will bring up a GUI for configuring Clang.
 You need to set the entry for ``CMAKE_CXX_COMPILER``.
 Press ``'t'`` to turn on